dshomoye/dshomoye.github.io/content/blog/first-ride/index.md

 ---
 title: Taking a ride to the wild west
 date: "2020-01-27"
-description: "Taking a ride to the wild west"
+description: "My journey to sunny southern california"
+galleryImagePath: 'test/path'
 ---

 The title is _wildly_ misleading (teehee), this wasn't really my first time on the west coast.
 It's actually the third.